f3cuk/WICKED-AI/README.md

 - Two new options for mission vehicle keys: key in crate & key in vehicle gear.
 - Minor bug fixes with missions.
 - Overpoch auto-detect.
 This version detects the Overwatch mod and adjusts accordingly.
+- Added the option to use a static position for regular missions rather than use the dynamic positions.

 ### Version history
 - 04-01-2018 : Release 2.2.3